Be at the Centre of the Democratic Process

 Canada Day and ceremonial events such as the Service of Remembrance and various cultural and commemorative ceremonies.

-Pages take part in development seminars during session and also participate in an annual speech competition each spring.
+Pages take part in professional development seminars during session.

 Session is a series of meetings of the Legislative Assembly held in the Chamber of the Legislature Building.
 Session typically takes place in spring (February to June) and fall (October to December) sittings.